Interpolation scattering for wave equations with singular potentials and singular data: Well-posedness, interpolation scattering and stability on weak- spaces

-By using fixed point arguments we have that $\Phi$ has a fixed point $u$ which is also a solution of equation \eqref{intergralEq}, hence is a mild solution of equation \eqref{Klein}.
-The uniqueness holds from inequality \eqref{Lipschitz}.\\
+By using fixed point arguments, for the above values of $\rho$, $c_1$, and $\norm{(u_0,u_1)}{\mathcal{I}{rad}}$, we obtain that $\Phi$ has a fixed point $u$, which is also a solution of equation \eqref{intergralEq}, and hence is a mild solution of equation \eqref{Klein}.